cbasdev/dracula-purple-theme/README.md

 ## Description 👨‍💻

-Extending dracula with purple colors
+Extending dracula with purple colors, Free and open source 🦄

 ## Install a beautiful theme for vscode from the follow link:

 [Open in Microsoft Store](https://marketplace.visualstudio.com/items?itemName=cbasdev.dracula-purple&ssr=false#review-details)

+## Contributying

+Clone the repo and update coolors in .vscode/settings.json.
+The release version is in the folder themes/Dracula Purple-color-theme.json

 ## Contributions 👥

 _Developed by:_ \
 _[Sebastian Velez Montoya](https://github.com/cbasdev)_

-Free and open source 🦄